1EdTech/openbadges-specification/ob_v3p0/integrity.md

 The proof formats included in this specification fall into two categories:

 - JSON Web Token Proof - Somtimes called VC-JWT, this format has a single implementation: the credential or presentation is encoded into a [=JWT=] which is then signed and encoded as a [=JWS=].
 The JSON Web Token proof is called an external proof because the proof wraps the [=credential=] or [=presentation=] object.
-- Linked Data Proofs - The credential or presentation is signed and the signature is used to form a <a href="#proof">Proof</a> object which is appended to the credential or presentation.
+- Linked Data Proofs - The credential or presentation is signed and the signature is used to form a [Proof](#proof) object which is appended to the credential or presentation.
 This format supports many different proof types.
 These are called embedded proofs because the proof is embedded in the data.

 <div class="note">
     The [=issuer=] or [=holder=] MAY use multiple proofs.
 If multiple proofs are provided, the [=verifier=] MAY use any one proof to verify the credential.